Bank of England told to stop buying 'high carbon' bonds

 This means 19% of bonds it holds were issued by electricity companies, 6% by gas companies and 3% by other energy companies, while 11% were issued by industrial and transport businesses that are often energy-intensive too.

-Bailey has said financial institutions such as insurers need to pay greater attention to environmental risks and said a green ‘stress test’ of their business models to take place in June.
+Bailey has said financial institutions such as insurers need to pay greater attention to climate-change risks and said a green ‘stress test’ of their business models to take place in June.

 Reporting by David Milliken, editing by Andy Bruce